-In addition to the Guarantees provided by Black Hills, the Non-Utility Subsidiaries request authority to continue to provide guarantees and other forms of credit to support other Non-Utility Subsidiaries or for the benefit of themselves.
-The Non-Utility Subsidiaries request authority to provide additional Guarantees in an amount, together with the additional Guarantees issued by Black Hills, not to exceed the \$400 million Additional Guarantee Limit outstanding at any one time in an aggregate principal amount, exclusive of any guarantees and other forms of credit support that are exempt pursuant to Rule 45(b) and Rule 52(b) and the Existing Guarantees, provided however, that the amount of Non-Utility Guarantees in respect of obligations of any Rule 58 companies shall remain subject to the limitations of Rule 58(a)(1).
+In addition to the guarantees provided by Black Hills, the Non-Utility Subsidiaries request authority to continue to provide guarantees and other forms of credit to support other Non-Utility Subsidiaries or for the benefit of themselves ("Non-Utility Subsidiary Guarantees").
+The Non-Utility Subsidiaries request authority to provide additional Non-Utility Subsidiary Guarantees in an amount, together with the Black Hills guarantees, not to exceed \$400 million outstanding at any one time in an aggregate principal amount, exclusive of any guarantees and other forms of credit support that are exempt pursuant to Rule 45(b) and Rule 52(b), provided however, that the amount of Non-Utility Guarantees in respect of obligations of any Rule 58 companies shall remain subject to the limitations of Rule 58(a)(1).
 The Non-Utility Subsidiary providing any such credit support may charge its associate company a fee for each guarantee provided on its behalf determined in the same manner as specified above.
-Black Hills' Non-Utility Subsidiaries request authority to maintain these Guarantees, including any extensions or renewals thereof during the Authorization Period.
+Black Hills requests authority to maintain these guarantees, including any extensions or renewals thereof during the Authorization Period.